jillmasters/jillmasters/README.md

 <br />

-#### 🕵️ I want to solve problems and design beaut apps
+#### 🕵️ I love to solve problems and design beaut apps

 🤓 I’m currently working on [Measured](https://github.com/smatthews5/measured) and [Babe](https://github.com/jillmasters/babe)

-🌱 I’m learning **more React, Sass & Firebase**
+🌱 I’m learning **more Redux, Sass & Firebase**

 ✍️ You can find my writing (from pre-coding days) at [https://thankyounext.org/portfolio](https://thankyounext.org/portfolio)

-👩‍💻 Or you can snoop my experience at [https://www.linkedin.com/in/jillianchuahmasters/](https://www.linkedin.com/in/jillianchuahmasters/)
+👩‍💻 Or you can snoop my experience at [https://www.linkedin.com/in/jillchuahmasters/](https://www.linkedin.com/in/jillianchuahmasters/)
 <br /><br />